JohnKeysCloud/odin-computer-science/misc-notes/tools-notes/git/gitInWereGoingForARide.md

   If **NAH:**  Reset your branch to the savepoint via `git reset --hard savepoint` If you want to clean up, you can now delete the savepoint with `git branch -d savepoint`.

+💭 > With the "savepoint pattern" in mind, it's accurate to say that this method provides a "save" in the essence of modern video games.
+WE create a "saved-state" (branch) that WE can revert to in case WE mess up in the current state of the "game" (via merging).
+If things go wrong, WE can reset to that previous save game state using `git reset --hard saved-state`.
+If things work out, WE can simply delete the saved state via `git branch -d saved-state`.

 ### Black Belt Merging
 Once comfortable with the _Savepoint pattern_, you might grow tired of creating the savepoint branch, only to have to remember to delete it every time.
 At this point you won't need to create a branch as a savepoint for merges.

 Merge commits always wind up with a branch label pointing at them, and one of the branches parent commits will be the commit that that branch label was just moved from.

+> 💭 A brief exemplification: After a merge commit, `HEAD^` will point to the first parent, which is typically the branch where the merge was performed (i.e., `master`). `HEAD^^` _or_ `HEAD^2` refers to the second parent, which is the branch that was integrated or merged into the first branch.

 The upshot is that the commit you started on - the one you would've marked with a savepoint branch - **will always be reachable**.

 **Git doesn't care about what you call your branches.**
 > The branch is just there for us puny humans to have some convenient, memorable name pointing to a part of the graph.

-At the end fo the _Savepoint pattern_ the command you type to reset your branch to the savepoint is `git reset --hard savepoint` (where "savepoint" is a branch name).
+At the end of the _Savepoint pattern_ the command you type to reset your branch to the savepoint is `git reset --hard savepoint` (where "savepoint" is a branch name).
 If you look at the documentation that comes up when you type `git reset -h`, you'll see that the final argument it takes is called **<commit>**.
 Older versions of the docuemntation called this **<commit-ish>**, which was a convenient reminder that you could use anything that Git can turn into a SHA-1 hash.

 Things Git is happy to accept in a **<commit>** argument include (but are probably not limited to):
   * Branch names